jump-dev/DiffOpt.jl/docs/src/manual.md

 - OptNet: Differentiable Optimization as a Layer in Neural Networks

 ### Backward Pass vector
 One possible point of confusion in finding Jacobians is the role of the backward pass vector - above eqn (7), *OptNet: Differentiable Optimization as a Layer in Neural Networks*.
-While differentiating convex programs, it is often the case that we don't want to find the actual derivatives, rather we might be interested in computing the product of Jacobians with a *backward pass vector*, often used in backprop in machine learning/automatic differentiation.
-This is what happens in scheme 1 of `DiffOpt` backend.
+While differentiating convex programs, it is often the case that we don't want to find the actual derivatives, rather we might be interested in computing the product of Jacobians with a *backward pass vector*, often used in backpropagation in machine learning/automatic differentiation.
+This is what happens in `DiffOpt` backends.

-But, for the conic system (scheme 2), we provide perturbations in conic data (`dA`, `db`, `dc`) to compute pertubations (`dx`, `dy`, `dz`) in input variables.
-Unlike the quadratic case, these perturbations are actual derivatives, not the product with a backward pass vector.
-This is an important distinction between the two schemes of differential optimization.